 Impact sound reduction: 1-5db

-For improved performance, add a thin rubber membrane and an extra layer of plasterboard.
+For improved performance, a thin rubber membrane and an extra layer of plasterboard can be fitted to the wall.
 This will increase the system thickness to around 20mm but will improve airborne sound resistance.

 The Materials Used in a Typical Wall Soundproofing Project